 - Deepen U.S.-ASEAN ties.
 The Joint Vision Statement from the 2022 ASEAN-U.S. Special Summit outlined a wide range of areas in which the U.S., ASEAN, and its member states will partner.
-These include health security, economic ties, maritime cooperation, technology, climate change, security, and people-to-people connectivity.90 Even though engagements with ASEAN often move at a slow pace, it is important that senior administration leaders continue to participate in ASEAN's major gatherings and that the U.S. government remains attentive to the diverse array of interests and concerns expressed by member countries.
+These include health security, economic ties, maritime cooperation, technology, climate change, security, and peopleto-people connectivity.
+Even though engagements with ASEAN often move at a slow pace, it is important that senior administration leaders continue to participate in ASEAN's major gatherings and that the U.S. government remains attentive to the diverse array of interests and concerns expressed by member countries.
 The Administration should prioritize building up ASEAN as an institution and bilateral engagement with ASEAN member states. - Advancing AUKUS in the near term.
-The Administration's September 2021 announcement of the ambitious Australia-United Kingdom-U.S. Partnership has been followed by interagency efforts to determine a path to realize this goal.91 The Administration should work closely with Congress throughout this process and ensure that thorough consultations, including on safeguards, are prioritized to facilitate congressional consideration of any agreement.
+The Administration's September 2021 announcement of the ambitious Australia-United Kingdom-U.S. Partnership has been followed by interagency efforts to determine a path to realize this goal.
+The Administration should work closely with Congress throughout this process and ensure that thorough consultations, including on safeguards, are prioritized to facilitate congressional consideration of any agreement.
 Because capabilities will likely not be delivered for some time, it will also be important to identify areas where the AUKUS partnership can deepen trilateral cooperation on security issues in the near-to-medium term. - Support a strong and democratic India.
-The U.S. and the PRC vie for the position of India's largest trading partner, with India's Ministry of Commerce and Industry reporting in June 2022 that trade with the U.S. exceeded that of China, an important marker in the increasingly close ties between Washington and New Delhi.92 Indeed, the relationship between the world's two largest democracies has been on an upward trajectory for more than two decades, overcoming Cold War antagonism and division over India's nuclear program and the country's testing of a nuclear device in 1998.
-Security ties have deepened dramatically in recent years as both countries are
+The U.S. and the PRC vie for the position ofIndia's largest trading partner, with India's Ministry of Commerce and Industry reporting in June 2022 that trade with the U.S. exceeded that of China, an important marker in the increasingly close ties between Washington and New Delhi.
+Indeed, the relationship between the world's two largest democracies has been on an upward trajectory for more than two decades, overcoming Cold War antagonism and division over India's nuclear program and the country's testing of a nuclear device in 1998.
+Security ties have deepened dramatically in recent years as both countries are increasingly concerned about the implications of a more assertive China.
+The U.S. and India are now a Major Defense Partners and the two countries have launched a new Initiative on Critical and Emerging Technologies to enhance cooperation on quantum computing, 5G and 6G networks, space, semiconduc-

-89 Jyotsna Mehra, "An Evolving Agenda for the Quad," The Stimson Center, June 7, 2022.

-^{9°} The White House, "ASEAN-U.S. Special Summit 2022, Joint Vision Statement," May 13, 2022.
+&lt;sup>89 Jyotsna Mehra, "An Evolving Agenda for the Quad," The Stimson Center, June 7, 2022.
+The White House, "ASEAN-U.S. Special Summit 2022, Joint Vision Statement," May 13, tors, biotech, and artificial intelligence.93 Even as the Administration rightly treats India as an important security partner, it will need to address the very real complications of India's continued ties with, and dependence on, Russia for defense equipment and its recent downward trend of democratic values and institutions.

-91 The White House, "FACT SHEET: Implementation of the Australia - United Kingdom - U.S. Partnership (AUKUS)," Apr.
+2022.
+2022.
+The White House, "FACT SHEET: Implementation of the Australia-United Kingdom-U.S. Partnership (AUKUS)," Apr.
 5, 2022.

-92 "U.S. Becomes India's Largest Trade Partner, is China Trade Decoupling?," The Economic Times, updated June 21, 2022.
+"U.S. Becomes India's Largest Trade Partner, is China Trade Decoupling?," The Economic

+Times, updated June 21, 2022.